tjdraper/tjdraper.com-v7/src/content/blog/2025/01/16/deploy-early-deploy-often.md

 preview: One of the things I like to do with my team is think through how to grease the skids for easy and rapid software development and deployment.
 Over the last year, I've done some work on my team's deployment processes, trying to make sure there's as little overhead as possible.
 Why is that?
 Well I want our team to be deploying all the time.
 Even while a feature is being developed and incomplete.
 Why is that?
 Well, I'm glad you asked.
 Pull up a chair and sit down…
 ---

 One of the things I like to do with my team is think through how to grease the skids for easy and rapid software development and deployment.
 Over the last year, I've done some work on my team's deployment processes, trying to make sure there's as little overhead as possible.
 Why is that?
 Well I want our team to be deploying all the time.
 Even while a feature is being developed and incomplete.
-Why is that?
+Why is _that_?
 Well, I'm glad you asked.
 Pull up a chair and sit down.

 My friend, [Kevin Smith](https://kevinsmith.io/), posted a thing on Twitter not too long ago that got my attention regarding this subject.